This article is on the importance of pre-production for video editing projects.

 Whether you are editing or shooting and editing (and producing, directing, etc.), this post is for you.
 Spending time planning, scripting, brainstorming and storyboarding will significantly decrease the time you spend in post production.

 I have been on the winning and losing side of being prepared and not being prepared.
 Below are some strategies I use in pre-production to save time in post production along with some victories and mistakes I’ve made.
+These example will highlight the importance of pre-production.

 Whenever possible do a site survey.
 Canvass the area that’s going to be shot.
 As far as production goes, check for access to outlets, sunny windows and those typical production-related items.
 For you the editor, speak up if you have concerns.
 Is the busy road going to cause you trouble in post?
 If so, can you move that shot further away?
 Is there a logo of some sort that’s going to be in the background that you’ll have to blur out?
 Change the shot or at least you’re prepared in post and won’t be swearing at the videographer.